Presentations for Generalized nilHecke Algebras: Complex Oriented Cohomology Theories

-If the functor $h^*$ is complex cobordism then it is common to refer to the classes, $c_i$, as Connor-Floyd classes.

-The properties (1)-(4) above are those that hold uniformly with respect to the cohomology theories under consideration.
-There is one property which changes as we change the cohomology theory, if $L$ and $L'$ are line bundles on a space $X$ then the first Chern class of their tensor product $c_1(L \otimes L')$ depends on $h^*$:
+\begin{remark} Properties (1)--(4) hold uniformly with respect to the cohomology theories under consideration.
+There is one property which changes as we change the cohomology theory, if $L$ and $L'$ are line bundles over a space $X$ then the first Chern class of their tensor product $c_1(L \otimes L')$ depends on $h^*$: